Search

 Dan Fabian

-Daniel Fabian (PsyD) just finished up his first season at Quinnipiac in 2022, helping lead the men's soccer program to a MAAC title.
-He will join the women's soccer staff as an assistant coach under Dave Clarke in 2023.
+Daniel Fabian (PsyD) finished up his first season at Quinnipiac in 2022, helping lead the men's soccer program to a MAAC title.
+He joined the women's soccer staff as an assistant coach under Dave Clarke in 2023 and will enter his third season on the staff in 2025.

 During his tenure with the Friars, Fabian volunteered his time to help the coaching staff in running sessions and preparing for matches in the fall of 2014.
 He stood in as a temporary coach for the Division I varsity women’s soccer team for a portion of the spring 2014 season and supported the head strength and conditioning coach to train varsity athletes in the spring of 2013.